 How counselling can help

 The counselling relationship is a therapeutic relationship between the psychologist and the client, which is goal directed and objective.
-Counselling can help you by offering an objective perspective in safe, caring space that is confidential and just focused on you and your child.
-This may be very helpful for parents as they navigate difficult issues with their children.
+Counselling can help you by offering an objective perspective in safe, caring space that is confidential and just focused on you.

 Children and Adolescents

 For children, counselling will depend upon the age and the abilities of the child, particularly their verbal ability.
-Primarily I use play therapy and cognitive behavioural therapy.
-There is a lot of evidence to support both play therapy and cognitive behavioural therapy as interventions for a number of issues.
+Primarily I use cognitive behavioural therapy, but through drawing, games, storytelling and reflection.
+There is a lot of evidence to support cognitive behavioural therapy as interventions for a number of issues.

 The teen years are a special time of life where there are many physical, mental and social changes.
 While this is exciting for many it also presents many challenges.
 I can help teens and parents work through some of the challenges presented at this time.